Every year, 25 million birds are killed by colliding with windows in Canada.

 Windows are deceiving.
 The reflection of trees or sky can trick birds into thinking they can fly through the glass.
 By making all your windows visible to birds, you can help keep them safe.

 FLAP Canada has many tips for making your windows bird safe.
 You can also spend time making window stickers with the kids.
-Check out the latest issue of WILD magazine for a colourful craft the kids will love.
+Check out this issue of WILD magazine for a colourful craft the kids will love.

 Bird Impact Reduction Day